 November 25 marks the start of the United Nations’ 16 Days of Activism against Gender-Based Violence (GBV), an annual international campaign that kicks off on the International Day for the Elimination of Violence against Women, and runs until December 10, Human Rights Day.

-Subscribe below for event invitations and updates about the 16 Days of Activism against Gender-Based Violence in 2022.
+Subscribe below for event invitations and updates about the 16 Days of Activism against Gender-Based Violence.
 For additional information, please contact Beatriz García Nice Beatriz.Nice@wilsoncenter.org

 STANDING AGAINST VIOLENCE AGAINST WOMEN: AN ENHEDUANNA BLOG SERIES